Trump Has A Red Button On The Oval Office Desk To Order A Coke

 "With the push of a red button placed on the Resolute Desk that presidents have used for decades, a White House butler soon arrived with a Coke for the president," the news agency reported.

 Trump isn't the first one to use the button.
-This picture provided by the White House in 2009 shows it was sitting at then-President Obama's desk, too.
+This picture provided by the White House in 2009 shows sitting on then-President Obama's desk, too.

-We don't know exactly what the little red button did when President Obama pushed it, but considering it sits within reach of presidents, even Donald Trump noted to The Financial Times the button resembles something designed to launch nuclear strikes.
+We don't know exactly what the little red button did when President Obama pushed it, but considering it sits within reach of US presidents, even Trump noted to The Financial Times the mysterious button resembles something that could launch a nuclear strike.

 "No no, everyone thinks it is," Trump told the paper.
 "Everyone does get a little nervous when I press that button."